fdebras/ECLIPS3D/README.md

 If you never heard of Lapack and Scalapack before, the easiest thing might be to install LAPACK (e.g, https://pheiter.wordpress.com/2012/09/04/howto-installing-lapack-and-blas-on-mac-os/) and then scalapack from the netlib website, following the installation guide (http://www.netlib.org/lapack/lawns/lawn93.ps).

 Then, ECLIPS3D should work if you just change the libs line in the makefile :
-"LIBS = -lblas -llapack /$YOURDIRECTORY_SCALAPACK/libscalapack.a"
+"LIBS = /usr/local/lib/libblas.a /usr/local/lib/liblapack.a /usr/local/lib/libscalapack.a"

 ##########################

-Assuming that compilation works fine, here is a detail of how to run the code for the three eigenvectors setup, and afterwards for the steady circulation.
+Assuming that compilation works fine, here is a detail of how to run the code for the three eigenvectors setup, and afterwards for the steady circulation and the selected eigenvectors setup.

 1) In the python repertory: run the script data_to_ECLIPS3D.py to generate an atmosphere initialised at rest.
 You need to change the 'output_dire' at the beginning of the file to the correct path to your computer.
 Choose a number of radial (Nz), latitudinal (Nlat) (and longitudinal (Nlong) if you are running the 3D code) points, according to your number of processors.
 Resolution and execution time are alluded to in the paper.